chachipirulin/Turn-OFF-periodically-screen-Mac-Linux/README.md

       ./turnOff.sh
       launchctl load -w /Library/LaunchAgents/com.turnOff.plist

-(if first line does not work, type "cd NAME_FOLDER" to move where you "Library" folder is. "cd" stands for change directory=cliccking on a folder will move you to the conet of that folder, this is exactly the same but using the terminal)
+(if first line does not work, type "cd NAME_FOLDER" to move where you "Library" folder is. "cd" stands for change directory = clicking on a folder will move you to the conet of that folder, this is exactly the same but using the terminal)

 4 CHECK IF PROCESS IS RUNNING AND DISABLE IT (IF YOU WANT)